millerk22/emc2-labs/EMC2-Labs-Fall/lab21.rst

 .. note::

-   In the task above, we computed the least squares solution by solving the normal equations which involved inverting a matrix.
+   In the task above, we computed the least-squares solution by solving the normal equations which involved inverting a matrix.
    However, inverting a matrix is computationally expensive and can be numerically unstable.
-   This is why we solve for the least squares solution by using the normal equations.
+   This is why we solve for the least-squares solution by using the normal equations.
-   Numpy's numerical linear algebra library contains an optimized version of the least squares method, called ``numpy.linalg.lstsq``\, so in the future you can use it to compute the least squares solution instead.
+   NumPy's numerical linear algebra library contains an optimized version of the least-squares method, called ``numpy.linalg.lstsq``, so in the future you can use it to compute the least-squares solution instead.
    Note that this still solves the normal equations, but it is more numerically stable and efficient.
    You will need to view the documentation for ``numpy.linalg.lstsq`` to see how to use it.
-   See `the Numpy reference here <https://numpy.org/doc/stable/reference/generated/numpy.linalg.lstsq.html>`_ .
+   See `the NumPy reference here <https://numpy.org/doc/stable/reference/generated/numpy.linalg.lstsq.html>`_ .

 =============================================
 Computing Linear Regression for Diabetes Data